 - Wing Chun

 No matter what type of Chinese martial arts you want to practice, there are four essential steps to accomplish first: basic skills, routines, strategies, and weapons.
 But before you can engage in the marvelous world of martial arts, the Chinese believe a certain type of morality is required too.

 A Chinese martial arts experience is a test that requires perseverance, intuition, and patience, especially for travelers seeking a martial arts master in China.
-Although there are opportunities to engage with this ancient heritage, Chinese martial arts masters are selective about who they teach but doesn’t mean you can’t have an authentic martial arts experience.
+Although there are opportunities to engage with this ancient heritage, Chinese martial arts masters are selective about who they teach but this doesn’t mean you can’t have an authentic martial arts experience.

 Shaolin is the place to see real Chinese martial arts